-- The TORNADO-E Secure RSA/ECC library v1.3 (optional) TORNADO-E is a hardware coprocessor for high speed modular multiplications, modular additions and modular subtractions. - The TORNADO-E Secure RSA/ECC library v1.3 is a software library built on the TORNADO-E coprocessor that provides high level interface for RSA and ECC cryptographic algorithms.
-The RSA functions of the library included in the TOE are: - Refer to the RSA/ECC Library API manual
+- Test ROM code that is used for testing the chip during production - The TORNADO-E Secure RSA/ECC library v1.2 (optional) TORNADO-E is a hardware coprocessor for high speed modular multiplications, modular additions and modular subtractions.

+The TORNADO-E Secure RSA/ECC library v1.2 is a software library built on the TORNADO-E coprocessor that provides high level interface for RSA and ECC cryptographic algorithms.
+The RSA functions of the library included in the TOE are: